anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 ### About physics theories

-- Physics uses **generic** objects : objects sharing some common properties (mass, charge, legnth, etc. ) that can be permutated while leaving the theoretical analysis invariant.
+- Physics uses **generic** objects : objects sharing some common properties (mass, charge, length, etc. ) that can be permutated while leaving the theoretical analysis invariant.
-This is because physics co-evolved with mathematics, that use abstract objects.
+This is because physics co-evolved with mathematics, that uses abstract objects.
 Any abstract object of mass $m$ is generic, because it can be a shoe or an apple for classical mechanics.

-- The underlying mathematical equation do not change during the dynamics of the object, because change is to be understand in a restricted sense, as a change of **the state** of the object (or the system).
+- The underlying mathematical equation do not change during the dynamics of the object, because change is to be understand in a somewhat restricted sense, as a change of **the state** of the object (or the system) in a **predefined** space (called "phase space" in physics), which gives all the possibilities in advance.

-- The state of the object is therefore to be **predefined** in a phase space which states all the possibilities in advance.
+- Equations governing the change of state of generic objects are valid in the entire phase space.
+They are not concerned by the specific values of the object's propreties, but they rather about the *relations* between the properties of objects.
+Most physical properties are actually defined in a relational way (charge, mass, friction coefficients, solubility elasticity, etc.).

-- Equations governing the change of state of generic objects are valid in the entire predefined phase space.
-Therefore, they
+-

 There is always an underlying **invariant** that comes from a symmetry.